-"Revenue from contracts with customers" in the Consolidated Statements of Operations includes (i) all passenger related revenue (i.e. ticket and food and beverage sales); (ii) commuter and freight access fee and other revenue from the use of Amtrak-owned tracks by commuter agencies and freight railroad companies, and other revenue related to the use of Amtrak's infrastructure; (iii) revenue from reimbursable contracts, which represents amounts earned under contracts with customers pursuant to which the Company provides repair, maintenance, design, engineering, or construction services; (iv) revenue earned under contractual arrangements to operate various commuter rail services for a cost-based fee; (v) commercial development revenue from communication, parking, advertising, and pipe and wire contracts; and (vi) miscellaneous revenue from co-branding commissions and other sources.
+"Revenue from contracts with customers" in the Consolidated Statements of Operations includes (i) all passenger related revenue (i.e. ticket and food and beverage sales); (ii) commuter and freight access fee and other revenue from the use of Amtrak-owned tracks by commuter agencies and freight railroad companies, and other revenue related to the use of Amtrak's infrastructure; (iii) revenue from reimbursable contracts, which represents amounts earned under contracts with customers pursuant to which the Company provides repair, maintenance, design, engineering, or construction services; (iv) revenue earned under contractual arrangements to operate various commuter rail services for a cost-based fee; (v) commercial development revenue from co-branding commissions and other sources.